 Breastfeeding is providing nutrition to an infant using breat milk either directly by infant latching and sucking on the nipple or by feeding via bottle with expressed breast milk (when baby has difficulty suckling).
 Breast milk is the best milk for any baby but ...Read more

 Speak with your doc: If you have the flu you are contagious and infected.
 Breastfeeding when ill is difficult and should be discussed with your doctor.
 It is dangerous to expose an infant to the flu and you should speak with your doctor about appropriate prescription medication and using formula to protect your baby.
 Feel well soon and I hope your baby stays well. ...Read moreSee 2 more doctor answers

 No: Even though we tend to think of herbs and plants as natural, it does not mean they are always safe, specially for infants or brestfeeding moms.
 What ever we consume, we are exposing our babies via breast milk.
 There is simply not enough data to take the risk. ...Read moreSee 4 more doctor answers

 Not recommended: Theraflu is not recommended to be taken during pregnancy.
 It is a category c drug which means that there is no direct data linking it to problems in the human fetus, but it has been shown to have adverse effects in animal models.
-This being said, if you already took it, I would not worry.
+This being said, if you already took it, i would not worry.
 I just would not recommend taking any more! ...Read more

 Category B: There is no evidence(with no human studies) that it will cause any issues, but again, no human studies either with mom or baby.
 Animal studies do not show any problems.
 However, you should check with your OB to be sure as different health issues within pregnancy could change the clinical picture.
 Once you speak to your physician, then it is just a personal choice from there.
 Best of luck! ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Can i take robitussin dm while breastfeeding?